TLS Security Warning

 SAML can only authenticate a user in Snipe-IT if the user exists in Snipe-IT.
 We do not attempt to create a user on SAML login.
 This means that if a user exists in your SAML directory but NOT in Snipe-IT, that user will not be able to login to Snipe-IT with SAML.
 We typically recommend using the LDAP sync to pull your users in, then SAML to authenticate them.

 Snipe-IT includes the ability to integrate SAML (Security Assertion Markup Language) for login, which will allow you to login using third-party services such as Azure AD, Google Workspace, Okta, OneLogin, Jumpcloud, and many other standards based SAML Identity Providers (IdP).

 - Configure SAML values at IdP (Entity-ID, Assertion Consumer Service (ACS) URL, Single Logout Service (SLS) URL)

 - Download IdP Metadata or Get IdP Metadata URL

 - Upload IdP Metadatafile or Paste IdP Metadata URL to Snipe-IT SAML settings

 - (Optional) Add additional custom config to Snipe-IT SAML settings

 Attribute Mapping - Username

-It is possible to override the default setting, to use the value from the
+It is possible to override the default setting which is to use the value from the